grscwf/twin-mt/nero-dev-guide.md

     - `/P` is "plan" - passage has an outline of logic.
     - `/S` is "sketch" - passage is a vague sketch.
-    - Doing this in the passage title (instead of passage tags) lets us color the links to draft passages.
+    - Doing this in the passage title (instead of passage tags) lets us easily color the links to draft passages.
+      TODO: use in-passage decl instead; renaming is annoying in twee.
 - If a script or style is only used by a single passage, it's usually inlined in the passage.
 - Large scripts used by a single passage are usually extracted to a a side passage with a direct `<<include>>`
 - Scripts and styles used by multiple passages are in `Init` sections at the top of the story-graph.
-  - These unfortunately do not get syntax-highlighting the way that the special "Story Javascript" and "Story Stylesheet" passages do.
+  - These unfortunately do not get syntax-highlighting in Twine.
+    (It's fine in vscode with T3LT.)
   - The main reason these are split out is because it's awkward to work with very large passages in Twine.
   - It's also helpful to bundle related javascript and stylesheets together.